dan-tw/Vulkan-Renderer-Encoder/README.md

 # Vulkan Renderer to H.264 Encoder

-A simple real-time graphics application using Vulkan that renders frames on the GPU and encodes them into an H.264 video using GPU-accelerated encoders such as Vulkan Video.
+A real-time graphics application using Vulkan that renders frames on the GPU and encodes them into an H.264 video using GPU-accelerated encoders such as Vulkan Video.
 This simulates the workflow of a lightweight game capture or visualization pipeline.

 This project exists to deepen my understanding of modern GPU programming and video processing.
 The project bridges **real-time rendering** with **hardware-accelerated video encoding**.
 Rather than relying on platform-specific solutions like NVENC, this project explores **Vulkan Video**, a cross-platform and vendor-neutral API for encoding video directly from GPU-rendered content.